The Museum will be closed for one year of renovations starting January 1, 2025.

 From Agedincum to the modern city

-Let’s imagine you could make a new kind of travel : travel back in time !
-The Museums of Sens, installed in the former archbishops’ palace, are the perfect place !
-There, you travel back in time to Palaeolithic and join our ancestors.
+Imagine you could travel back in time !
+The Museums of Sens, in the former archbishops’ palace, are the perfect place to travel back in time and join our ancestors in the Palaeolithic age.

 To meet the Gallic ancestors, fast forward to 390 BC.
-In the stairs of the Museums, you meet an impressive statue of Brennus, leader of the Senones, who entered history by seizing Rome this year.
+On the stairs of the Museums, stands an impressive statue of Brennus, leader of the Senones, who secured their place in history by seizing Rome.

 The underground part of the Museums of Sens : The Gallo-Roman collection